Save Your Marriage or Relationship

 Viewing conflict as an opportunity for resolution and new growth is helpful.
 Conflict does not have to be negative if it leads to development.
 Relationships go through stages of development and a certain amount of conflict is inherent in relationships as they traverse through each stage.
 Conflict does not necessarily mean that the relationship is doomed.
 It can indicate simply that the relationship is going through growth and adjustment.

 Being mindful to stay away from blame and anger, using I statements to express your feelings, taking ownership for your part in the negative cycle, and attempting to keep communication open and constructive can lower distress and negative interactions.
 A hug, kiss, pat on the back, and verbal praise go a long way to express affection and appreciation.
 Spending time together and checking in with each other to see how your partner is doing is important.
 You may not feel like expressing affection or making an effort for positive interaction, but it is important to do it anyway to build back the positive relationship capital.

 Do not make such a big decision without considering all aspects.
 If there is any doubt, wait till you have clarity.
 There is no rush.
 It takes a lot to build a relationship, but only a moment to break it.

 Think about how it would feel to leave your relationship

 Think about how it would be without your partner.
 Imagine your life and daily activities without them.
 Make your decision mindfully and with eyes wide open.
 The grass is not necessarily greener on the other side, and it is not worth checking whether it is or isn’t without trying everything you can to Save Your Marriage and heal your relationship.

-Whether on the verge of divorce, stuck in doubt, wondering how to save the marriage, or how to make a flailing relationship work, reach out to a couples therapist who can guide and support you at this difficult time Save Your Marriage.
+Whether on the verge of breakup or divorce, stuck in doubt, wondering how to save the marriage, or how to make a flailing relationship work, reach out to a couples therapist who can help and support you at this difficult time.